ARRIVAL TO CHIANG MAI

 I arrived to Bangkok Suvarnabhumi airport at 6am and I took the Bangkok Airways flight at 9am.
-By 10am I was already in Chiang Mai.
-I took a taxi from the airport to the hotel at the flat rate of 150 baht and I was in my hotel in 20 minutes.
+By 10am, I was already in Chiang Mai.
+I took a taxi from the airport to the hotel, at the flat rate of 150 baht, and I was in my hotel in 20 minutes.
 The Chiang Mai airport is very close to the old town.
 There wasn’t much traffic at that time of the day and the transfer went pretty smoothly.
 However, it may take longer if there is more traffic.
 It also depends on where your accommodation is.

-Chiang Mai is 700km north of Bangkok, located on the banks of the Ping River.
-The city was founded in 1296 as the capital of the ancient Lanna Kingdom.
-If you look on a map of Chiang Mai, the old town is a rectangular area encircled by walls and a moat.
+Chiang Mai is 700km north of Bangkok, located on the Ping River.
+The city was founded in 1296, as the capital of the ancient Lanna Kingdom.
+If you look on the map of Chiang Mai, the old town is a rectangular area encircled by the walls and the moat.
 This is where you will find most of what you want to see: wats, shops, restaurants and markets.

-– Chiang Man Wat – was built around 1297, as the first temple of Chiang Mai.
+Chiang Man Wat was built around 1297, as the first temple of Chiang Mai.

 Of all wats that I visited, this one had the most beautiful chedi.

-– Mahawan Wat – is just outside the Chiang Mai old town centre, near the Tha Phae gate.
+Mahawan Wat is just outside the Chiang Mai old town centre, near the Tha Phae gate.

-It is a temple with both Lanna and Burmese style buildings and many sculptures of mythical creatures.
+It’s a temple with both Lanna and Burmese style buildings and many sculptures of mythical creatures.

-– Buppharam Wat – is also located outside the old city, a bit further down from Wat Mahawan.
+Wat Buppharam is also located outside of the old city, a bit further down from Wat Mahawan.
 It was built in 1497.

 How much you do in Chiang Mai depends on how long you stay there.
 Moving around Chiang Mai’s old town is very easy.
 That particular area is not very big and you can walk everywhere.
 However, if you need to take a transport, there are tuk-tuks and songthaews everywhere.

 Is Chiang Mai worth visiting?
-Definitely!
-It is a place with great history, reflected in numerous beautiful wats.
-There are so many things to see and numerous activities to do.
-There are also many coffee shops, bars and restaurants and all of that merged together creates Chiang Mai’s uniquely magic atmosphere.
-It’s a place where I would certainly like to spend more time.
+Definitely.
+It is a place with the great history, reflected through numerous beautiful wats.
+There are a lot of things to see and many activities to do.
+There are also coffee shops, bars and restaurants everywhere.
+All that merged together creates the city’s uniquely magical atmosphere.